Valentines Day Facts, Folklore, Trivia

 The first Valentine's Day box of chocolates was introduced by Richard Cadbury in 1868.

 In Wales, wooden love spoons were carved and given as gifts on Valentine’s Day.
 Hearts, keys and keyholes were favorite Valentine decorations on the wooden spoons that meant, "You unlock my heart!"
-Valentine's Day Fun Factclip_image006
+Valentine's Day Fun Fact

 Here is the most enjoyable and unbelievable collection of Valentine's Day Fun Facts.
 Share these fun facts with your friends to amaze them this Valentine Day.